 So you want to learn how to create a blog for free and make money?
-I’ve been blogging since 2015, and my blog took me from high school band director to 7-figure business owner in less than 5 years.
+I’ve been blogging since 2015, and my blog took me from a high school band director to a seven-figure business owner in less than five years.

 This guide will walk you through the process of starting a blog, from picking what you’ll blog about to how to make money blogging.
-I’m also going to explain the differences in learning how to start a blog for free versus paying for hosting services.
+I’ll also explain the differences between learning how to start a blog for free versus paying for hosting services.

-How to Create a Blog for Free & Make Money in 2021
+Steps to Create a Blog for Free and Make Money

 The first step to starting a blog is deciding what the heck you’re going to blog about.
 It’s great if you already know your topic, but please read through this section because I’m going to focus on choosing a profitable topic.

-There’s a difference in blogging as a hobby and blogging to make money.
+There’s a difference between blogging as a hobby and blogging to make money.

-Like, say your hobby is crocheting sweaters for miniature ponies, and you want to blog about that to share your passion with the world.
-That’s great, but there’s not a lot of opportunities to monetize a miniature pony crocheted sweater blog — it’s just too niche.
-That means there’s not a wide enough audience, and you run the risk of not having enough content either.
+Say your hobby is crocheting sweaters for miniature ponies, and you want to blog about it to share your passion with the world.
+That’s great, but there are not a lot of opportunities to monetize a miniature pony crocheted sweater blog.
+It’s just too niche.

-The most successful blogs (aka, the ones that make the most money) take a broad topic, like food for example, and then narrow the focus down, but not too narrow.
+The most successful blogs (aka, the ones that make the most money) take a broad topic, like food, and then narrow the focus down without making it too narrow.
 I know that sounds vague, so let me explain with an example.

 Take my blog, Millennial Money Man.
 I decided to create a blog to talk about personal finance, but that’s way too broad.
 I niched down a little to focus on millennial personal finance, which makes sense because it’s what I know.

 But millennial personal finance is still a pretty broad topic.
-So I niched down even more and started my blog to focus on three pillars of millennial personal finance: make more money, save more money, pay off debt.
+So I niched down even more and started my blog to focus on three pillars of millennial personal finance, including making more money, saving more money, and paying off debt.

 If you want to create a blog but are struggling to decide on a topic, here are some things to think about:

-Did you go through a major life change?
-People love transformational stories — big debt pay off, adopting kids, major physical transformation, etc. There’s probably someone else out there who’s trying to do the same thing.
-You can blog about your experience and help others.
+- Did you go through a huge life change?
+People love transformational stories — big debt pay off, major physical transformation, etc. There’s probably someone else out there who’s trying to do the same thing.
+Blogging about your experience can help others.

 I know this sounds cheesy, but no matter what topic you choose, be yourself.
 It’s your unique voice, story, and message that people will help people connect with you.
 Don’t feel like you need to be something you aren’t.

-While you can use a free blogging platform it’s not recommended.
-If you want to make money you are building a business, you’ll need full control of your site.
+While you can use a free blogging platform, it’s not recommended.
+If you want to make money and you are building a business, you’ll need full control of your site.

 With a free blog, your domain name is going to look something like awesomeblog.blogger.com.
 It will have your site’s name followed by the name of whatever free blog host you’re using.
 It doesn’t look professional, and people won’t take you seriously.